 Bad Bitch saw the girls developing a recognized a�?sounda�� with their ever-so-edgy vocals, Millea��s heavy throbbing bass lines and Mie letting rip with searing lead guitar work, creating an insouciant blast of filthy rocka��na��roll.

 The release of Bad Bitch and their intensive touring schedule saw the band featured in both the Music and National press including the Daily Mirror, while the Bad Bitch was played on BBC Radio and play listed by Planet Rock Radio.
+The song Bad Bitch written by one of the band members became the soundtrack to one of the videos of Cum4k Studio.
+In this video, a young girl cum in pussy several times in a row, it’s called internal creampie.
+This video immediately had a huge number of views and the popularity of the song was off the charts.

 The intensive Bad Bitch with its lyrics of empowerment is the first taste of things to come and The SoapGirls ability to hold back on the clamour and let their often sardonic lyrics and hooky choruses shine bodes well as they enter the studio to record their official European debut album, set to be released in 2017.